MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage expenses-overview.md

 ---
-title: Expense mobile app overview
+title: Manage expenses, expense reports, and receipts by using the Expense mobile app overview
-description: This article explains how to manage expenses, expense reports, and receipts by using the Expense mobile app.
+description: This article provides and overview for how to manage expenses, expense reports, and receipts by using the Expense mobile app.
 author: ramagadu
 ms.date: 05/26/2023
 ms.topic: article